Last-Minute-Wonders/Bach-to-the-Future/README.md

 #### Source code distribution

-1. Download the release (source code) file and unzip the file.
+1. Download the latest release (source code) and unzip the file.

 2. Make sure you have a **modern Python** version installed.
 As of 27 July 2020, this is [version 3.8.5](https://www.python.org/downloads/windows/).
 Follow the link to download the required installer and follow through with the installation process with the default settings.
 Ensure python.exe and pip.exe are both added to the system PATH